igamus/LearnFromMe/README.md

       pipenv install -r requirements.txt
       ```

-3. Create a **.env** file based on the example with proper settings for your
+3. Create a **.env** file based on the example with proper settings for your development environment
-   development environment

 4. Make sure the SQLite3 database connection URL is in the **.env** file

-5. This starter organizes all tables inside the `flask_schema` schema, defined
-   by the `SCHEMA` environment variable.
-Replace the value for
-   `SCHEMA` with a unique name, **making sure you use the snake_case
-   convention**.

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app
+5. Get into your pipenv, migrate your database, seed your database, and run your Flask app

    ```bash
    pipenv shell